adamk72/consulting_website/docs/functionality.md

 xor p q = (p || q) && not (p && q)
 ```

-The first thing to take away is that Haskell isn't playing around with being functional, compared to functional-adjacent languages like JavaScript.
-If a function doesn't receive all the arguments, you end up with a partial function.
-This is where currying comes into play, and I'll address that specifically at a later time.
+From a procedural point of view, one might read `xor` as a function that takes two booleans and returns a third.
+That works, but it's not the completely story.

-Essentially, you don't pass in parameters per se; it's more like you build up functions until it gives you a non-functional response, like a `Bool` or an `Int` or a `[Char]` (a.k.a., a `String`) or a an even more complex structure.
+Essentially, you don't pass in parameters per se like in a C-type language; it's more like you build up functions until the final result is not another function, but rather a concrete type, like a `Bool` or an `Int` or a `[Char]` (a.k.a., a `String`) or an even more complex structure.

 :::tip
 The `->` operator is right-associative.
 You can re-write the signature to represent `xor` more precisely by: